wiloon/blog/content/post/archive-0/2012-03-02-linux-定时任务-crontab.md

 SHELL=/bin/sh

-# mail any output to \`paul’, no matter whose crontab this is
+# mail any output to \`paul', no matter whose crontab this is

 MAILTO=paul